search

 What is Colocation and Why Does It Matter?

-Author: Andy Bastik, Senior Director, Global Partner & Product Marketing, Digital Realty
+Author: Andy Bastick, Senior Director, Global Partner & Product Marketing, Digital Realty

 Colocation is when companies place their IT hardware, servers, and data storage equipment in a space rented by a third-party data center provider.